matrix-org/dendrite/CODE_STYLE.md

 ## Linters

-We use `gometalinter` to run a number of linters, the exact list can be found in [linter.json](linter.json).
-Some of these are slow and expensive to run, but a subset can be found in [linter-fast.json](linter-fast.json) that run quickly enough to be run as part of an IDE.
+We use `golangci-lint` to run a number of linters, the exact list can be found under linters in [.golangci.yml](.golangci.yml).
+[Installation](https://github.com/golangci/golangci-lint#install) and [Editor Integration](https://github.com/golangci/golangci-lint#editor-integration) for it can be found in the readme of golangci-lint.

 For rare cases where a linter is giving a spurious warning, it can be disabled for that line or statement using a [comment directive](https://github.com/alecthomas/gometalinter#comment-directives), e.g.
 `// nolint: gocyclo`.
 This should be used sparingly and only when its clear that the lint warning is spurious.

-The linters are vendored, and can be run using [scripts/find-lint.sh](scripts/find-lint.sh) (see file for docs) or as part of a build/test/lint cycle using [scripts/build-test-lint.sh](scripts/build-test-lint.sh).
+The linters can be run using [scripts/find-lint.sh](scripts/find-lint.sh) (see file for docs) or as part of a build/test/lint cycle using [scripts/build-test-lint.sh](scripts/build-test-lint.sh).